NodeOps-app/autogen/Readme.md

 # Welcome

-Welcome to the NodeOps Developer Cloud beta tester gang.
+Welcome to the NodeOps Autogen beta tester gang.
 [This repository](https://github.com/NodeOps-app/beta-deploy) supports you and this repo is yours: make changes, add issues, give feedback, but most of all build great stuff!

 ## Optional first steps